-Parivrtta Utkatasana (par-ee-vrit-tah OOT-kah-TAHS-anna), or Revolved Chair pose, lives up to the Sanskrit translation of power and ferocity.
+Parivrtta utkatasana (par-ee-vrit-tah OOT-kah-TAHS-anna) lives up to the Sanskrit translation of power and ferocity.
 A great way to strengthen and lengthen the leg muscles, this challenging posture also lengthens and improves mobility in the spine.
-Practicing Parivrtta Utkatasana will give a feeling of groundedness in the lower half of the body and open spaciousness in the upper.
-It’s a great pose to practice before a busy or trying day.
+Practicing parivrtta utkatasana will give a feeling of groundedness in the lower half of the body and open spaciousness in the upper body.

 Philosophy + Origin

-- Use a folded blanket or rolled yoga mat beneath your heels if you’re unable to keep your feet firmly planted when practicing this posture.
+- Use a folded blanket or rolled yoga mat beneath your heels to keep your feet firmly planted when practicing this posture.

 - Keep your knees stay together to help stabilize your pelvis and protect your lower back.

-- Hold the pose for several breaths before exhaling and releasing.
-Come back to Mountain pose and repeat on the other side.
+- Hold for 3-5 breaths before releasing to a forward fold.
+Return to chair and repeat on the other side.